SBET Protocol Overview

 Current Status

 The protocol is fully developed, tested, and audited.
-Contracts are prepared for deployment to Ethereum mainnet and Sepolia testnet.
-The SBET token is already deployed on mainnet.
+The full contract suite and modern dApp flows are active on Sepolia for end-to-end testing, while mainnet rollout remains staged.
+The SBET token is already deployed on Ethereum mainnet.

 Mainnet Token